temporalio/terraform-provider-temporalcloud/docs/resources/namespace.md

 Optional:

 - `include_cross_origin_credentials` (Boolean) If true, Temporal Cloud will include cross-origin credentials in requests to the codec server.
-- `pass_access_token` (Boolean) If true, Tempora Cloud will pass the access token to the codec server upon each request.
+- `pass_access_token` (Boolean) If true, Temporal Cloud will pass the access token to the codec server upon each request.

 <a id="nestedblock--timeouts"></a>